We hope you find this guide useful.

 - whether there is any history of industrial land use, landfill sites, waste treatment sites, fuel stations, or pollution incidents in the area

-- If, when we check any of the conveyancing paperwork, we consider that there is a serious problem, we will let you know immediately.
-(If we find that the title to the property you want to buy is still unregistered, this is not a serious problem, but we may have to charge additional conveyancing fees, which we will agree with you first.
+- If, when we check any of the conveyancing paperwork, we consider that there is a serious problem we will let you know.
+(If we find that the title to the property you want to buy is still unregistered, this is not a serious problem, but we will have to charge additional conveyancing fees, which we will agree with you first.
 At this stage it may help if we quickly explain the difference between registered and unregistered land.
 Until 1925 all land in England and Wales was unregistered.
 If land is unregistered, then the only way to check whether the seller really owns the land (and so is entitled to sell it to you!) is to examine all the Deeds for (at least) the last fifteen years.
 However, it is often necessary to go back much further than that, and the process can be very complicated and time-consuming.
-At the beginning of this century the Government set up a Land Register, which will eventually show who owns all the land in England and Wales, together with all rights or obligations affecting each piece of land.
+At the beginning of the twentieth century the Government set up a Land Register, which will eventually show who owns all the land in England and Wales, together with all rights or obligations affecting each piece of land.
 Since 1990 it has been compulsory for all unregistered properties in England and Wales to be registered as soon as they are sold.
-What this means is that the title to registered land is guaranteed by the Government, and this makes a conveyancer's job less time-consuming.)
+What this means is that the title to registered land is guaranteed by the Government and this makes a conveyancer’s job less time-consuming.)

 - The conveyancing Property Information Forms are sent to us by the seller’s Solicitors.
 These deal with such things as

 - Who is responsible for the boundaries

 - Whether any alterations have been carried out (they might require planning or building or other consent)

 - Which fixtures and fittings will be left or removed

 - You should ask us about anything that particularly concerns you.
 If you are moving to a new area, it is a good idea to have the local papers sent to you to see whether there are any local issues you might want to ask about.